maialenz/CookBook/README.md

 ## DESIGN

-The design of the website was created to be as simple but pretty as posible, not to distract the user with too many color schemes and trying to bring the focus to the picture of the recipes.
+The design of the website was created to be as simple but pretty as posible, not to distract the user with too many color schemes and trying to bring the focus to the picture of the recipes to tempt the user to return and become members.

 ### **Colors**

 The colors used in this project are very simple, to keep a minimalistic and tidy website, as well as keeping the color contrasts the highests posible to facilitate the screen readers and make this site accessible to all.

-The colors chosen are combinations of: bright orange with dark typography, white and shades of grey.
-The color were found using [Coolors](https://coolors.co/).
+The colors chosen are combinations of: teal with white text, blue for add course button, orange to log out, red for delete and green for edit.
+This colors where taken from the [Materialize](https://materializecss.com/color.html) css section.

-Some of the colors used in this project are: [....................this to be changed.................]
-- rgb(87, 15, 55): this color was used as the main color, but I've added opacity to make different shades of it.
-- rgba(173, 169, 183, 0.7): used as a background color.
-- #fff: used as button background color.
+- #26a69a: for navbar, course card background, headers and most home page buttons to keep a balance between the images and the rest of the buttons.
+- #f44336: for delete buttons
+- #4caf50: for edit buttons
+- #03a9f4: to add card button, add recipe submit button, edit recipe button, cancel button on modal.
+- #ff9800: for logout button on profile page.

 ---